The Lonely Goatherd: In popular culture

 Julie Andrews performed this song with The Muppets as the opening number to her guest appearance on The Muppet Show in 1977.

 In The Nanny episode "Stock Tip" from Series 2, Brighton accidentally plays the song instead of hip hop and suggests his dad, esteemed Broadway producer Maxwell Sheffield, should play his cassettes on his own stereo to prevent further mix-ups.

 In The Story of Tracy Beaker episode "Miss You" from Series 1, Mike is reminiscing about good times with his guitar.
 We later see him fantasising about taking the Dumping Ground kids camping and in this fantasy we see him singing/playing The Lonely Goatherd, albeit out of tune.

 In the Werewolf episode of Mystery Science Theater 3000, Mike Nelson briefly sings the first few lines of the song during the movie's end credits.

 In 2006 Gwen Stefani sampled the song in "Wind It Up" on her album The Sweet Escape.

 The song was also used briefly in a special Shrek short/Thriller music video featured on the Nintendo 3DS, and was remixed for the credits.

 The song is frequently performed by The von Trapps, the real life great-grandchildren of the Captain and Maria, and appears on their Pink Martini collaboration album, Dream a Little Dream, released on March 4, 2014.

 Randy Rainbow posted a parody of the song about U.S. presidential candidate Hillary Clinton, titled "The Nasty Woman" on YouTube on October 26, 2016.

-Sandy and Richard Riccardi posted a parody of this song, about President Donald Trump, titled "The Lonely Dotard" on YouTube on September 26, 2017.

 Slovenian avant-garde music group Laibach released a cover of "The Lonely Goatherd" as part of their 2018 The Sound of Music album, featuring guest vocals performed by Boris Benko from Silence.
 The video for The Lonely Goatherd was released on November 19, 2018.
 It features Milan Fras dressed as a Christian priest guiding a flock of young girls dressed as sheep.
 Boris Benko appears as the goatherd.